ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 ![picture](pictures/Grid_control_column_filter_11_06.png)

-### Search Box
+### Search bar

-The Search Box allows you to input a word, letter, or number and then see items containing that input in **any** of the navigator's columns.
+The Search bar allows you to input a word, letter, or number and then see items containing that input in **any** of the navigator's columns.

 ![picture](pictures/Grid_control_filter_box_11_06.png)